Skip to content

 export API_TIMEOUT_MS="30000000"

-# ANTHROPIC_DEFAULT_*_MODEL is optional — unset means "use Claude Code's built-in Claude defaults".
+# ANTHROPIC_DEFAULT_*_MODEL is optional—leave it unset to use Claude Code's built-in default Claude models.

-# To customize Claude models, prefer aliases so features like 1M context stay enabled.
+# To customize Claude models, use aliases so features like 1M context are enabled correctly.
 See:

 # /guide/advanced/model-alias